 However, beyond these elements, organizations and communities today and over historical time have possessed quite different ontological and epistemic norms.
 As noted, different notions of what exists (e.g., witches) or what constitutes a good argument or reliable evidence have evolved culturally.
 Some organizations today, such as religious communities, find arguments that invoke supernatural agents and sacred scriptural references as perfectly acceptable.
-That doesn't mean that they immediately believe such arguments and evidence, but the argument is not out of bounds.
-For example, the brilliant 13th century theologian, Thomas Aquinas, unapologetically explored topics such as whether angels were corporal or incorporeal and in turn, whether several angels could be in the same place at the same time.
+That does not mean that they immediately believe such arguments and evidence, but such arguments do not fall out of bounds.
+For example, the brilliant 13th-century theologian, Thomas Aquinas, unapologetically explored topics such as whether angels were corporal or incorporeal and in turn, whether several angels could be in the same place at the same time.
 This in turn led to later concerns about angels crowding together on the heads of pins.
 Obviously, scientific institutions today impose rather different ontological and epistemological standards.
-Echoing Aquinas, a young physicist today may explore quantum superpositions or reconciling quantum mechanics with general relativity, but they would not posit a supernatural agent to resolve the puzzle nor draw as evidence some combination of their own lucid dreams and textual evidence from Confucius, Mayan texts and the Gospel of John.
+Echoing Aquinas, a young physicist today may explore quantum superpositions or reconciling quantum mechanics with general relativity, but they would not posit a supernatural agent to resolve the puzzle nor draw as evidence some combination of their own lucid dreams and textual evidence from Confucius, Mayan texts, and the Gospel of John.
 She could, as Laplace and Newton did with gravitons and photons, posit a particle with particular properties.
 Ontologically, making up new particles is fine, just not new (or old) supernatural agents.
 Of course, banishing the influence of the ancient sages and sacred scripture lies at the center of scientific epistemology-no appeals to authority in making your case.
 Newton himself was criticized by the Cartesians for positing a "mystical" gravitational force that could instantaneously act over great distances without any physical connections or contacts.
-The Cartesians happened to be right about gravity, which propagates at the speed of light not instantaneously, but their reasoning was flawed by modern scientific standards-a "mystical" instantaneous connection between entangled particles is "spooky" but ultimately acceptable.
-The rules by which we decide what is true and evaluate evidence are vicariously culturally acquired without direct experience nor direct evaluation of that evidence, which in any case, would be evaluated and debated based on culturally acquired standards.
+The Cartesians happened to be right about gravity, which propagates at the speed of light not instantaneously. but their reasoning was flawed by modern scientific standards-a "mystical" instantaneous connection between entangled particles is "spooky" but ultimately acceptable.
+The rules by which we decide what is true and evaluate evidence are culturally acquired without direct experience nor direct evaluation of that evidence, which in any case, would be evaluated and debated based on culturally acquired standards.

-The norms of an organization can institutionalize debate as we see in legislative assemblies and legal proceedings, scientific journals and conferences.
+The norms of an organization can institutionalize debate as we see in legislative assemblies, legal proceedings, scientific journals, and conferences (Goodin, 2017).
 Debating formats, where each side must defend their position, may take advantage of certain psychological mechanisms that make us good at spotting the evidentiary and logical flaws in other people's arguments but not so good at identifying the shortcoming of the arguments we devise to defend our own beliefs (Mercier, 2016; Mercier & Sperber, 2011).
-Of course, people can be trained to improve their arguments, but part of that training is learning how to see your argument from the vantage of others (Castelain et al., 2016).
-Policies and laws surrounding free speech and academic freedom further enhance and safeguard the potential for generating improved understanding and reliable knowledge (Rauch, 2021).
-Interestingly, as with many of the practices that improve group-level innovation and creativity, individuals are bad at recognizing these norms and designing effective institutions (Mercier et al., 2015): e.g., both experts and others underestimate the power of argumentation.
+Of course, people can be trained to improve their arguments, but part of that training is learning how to see your arguments from the vantage of others (Castelain, Girotto, Jamet, & Mercier, 2016).
+Policies and laws surrounding free speech and academic freedom further enhance and safeguard the potential for generating reliable knowledge (Rauch, 2021).
+Interestingly, as with many of the practices that improve group-level innovation and creativity, individuals are bad at recognizing these norms and designing effective institutions (Mercier, Trouche, Yama, Heintz, & Girotto, 2015): for example, both experts and others underestimate the power of argumentation.
+Moreover, the way in which these norms are shifting through new communities created by the Internet and online social networks is still evolving and yet to be worked out.